sublimator/ripple-lib-java-sucks/README.md

 `Map<Field, SerializedType>` So, again, this matches the json like ability to create arbitrary structures, except limited to predefined keys.

-Like any map, the typical api is as follows:
+Like most JSON apis, the typical api was tried:

     object.getAmount(Field.Amount)

-However, what about type safety for put:
+However, what about type safety for put?:

     object.putAmount(Field.LedgerSequence, anAmount)

-For this reason, typed fields were enumerated and placed as static members on classes
+For this reason, typed fields were enumerated and placed as static members on classes:

     object.get(Amount.LimitAmount)
     object.put(UInt32.LedgerSequence, anAmount) <--- a compile time error

 Built on top of these objects (STObject) is a hierarchy for transactions:

     STObject
         Transaction
             Payment
             OfferCreate

-The Transaction object has getters/setters() for common transaction fields, and various methods:
+The Transaction class has accessors for common transaction fields, and various
+methods:

 ```
 public class Transaction extends STObject {